 Choosing my benefits is an enjoyable feeling: like a kid in a candy store with well-filled pockets.
 It’s so hard to choose.
-Just like last year, I can choose from a list of benefits that my employer made available at the beginning of next year.
+Just like in previous years, I can choose from a list of benefits that my employer made available at the beginning of next year.

 These seven extra benefits don’t come for free.
 I have a so-called cafeteria budget at my disposal.
 This budget is part of my salary and the thirteenth month.

 In exchange for some of this budget that my employer takes per month, I can receive the benefits.
 The nice thing is that my employer provides these benefits at a discount resulting in a net benefit for the employer.
 Though this net benefit is not always calculated from the best market price (like is the case for the IT devices).

 I have listed all the benefits I can choose this year here.
 The benefits my employer offers are very popular among most of my colleagues.
 Therefore, the offer this year remains unchanged.

 Important to note is that these benefits are separate from the ones I already get like free public transport subscription to and from work.
 Free bike rental in Brussels, all kinds of vouchers, etc.